-The QEDIT macro instruction generates the required entry parameters and the linkage to SVC 34 for the following uses:
+The QEDIT macro instruction generates the required entry parameters and processes the command input buffer for the following uses:

 - Dechaining and freeing of a command input buffer (CIB) from the CIB chain for a task. - Setting a limit for the number of CIBs that may be simultaneously chained for a task.